Core Services and Capabilities

 CISA is prioritizing soft target and crowded places security.
 The government, law enforcement, owners and operators of public venues and events, and the public all share responsibility for securing soft targets and crowded places.
 Together, we have the power to stop attacks before they occur by investing in security, sharing information, enhancing preparedness and staying vigilant.
 While we many not prevent every attack, we can prevent many from succeeding through focused security and preparedness efforts.

 The Chemical Facility Anti-Terrorism Standards Program focuses on security at high-risk chemical facilities.
 CISA works with facilities to ensure they have security measures in place to reduce the risks associated with certain hazardous chemicals and prevent them from being exploited in a terrorist attack.

 Federal Facility Security

 The Interagency Security Committee’s mission is to enhance the quality and effectiveness of physical security in and the protection of buildings and nonmilitary federal facilities in the United States.
 The ISC standards apply to all nonmilitary federal facilities in the United States—whether government-owned, leased, or managed; to be constructed or modernized; or to be purchased.

-Chief security officers and other senior executives from 60 federal agencies and departments make up the ISC membership.
-Leadership is provided by the chair, who is the Department's Assistant Secretary for Infrastructure Protection, the Program Director, and eight standing subcommittees.
+Chief Security Officers and other senior executives from over 60 federal agencies and departments make up the ISC membership.
+Leadership is provided by the chair, who is the Department's Assistant Director for Infrastructure Security, the ISC Chief, and eight standing subcommittees.